topst-development/Documentation/Single Board Computer/G Model/D3-G/Software/D3-G Linux SDK Getting Started.md

 ### 2.1.4 Install Utilities

-Use the folling commands to install all required utilities at once.
+Use the following commands to install all required utilities at once.
 To use Yocto Project, the following utilities must be installed on the Host PC  (individual computer or development server).

 ```